ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 - If the entity would not inherit a value, then the ALTO server MAY return `null` or just omit the property.
 In this case, the ALTO client cannot infer the value for this property of this entity from the Inheritance rules.
-So the client MUST interpret this property has no value.
+So the client MUST interpret that this property has no value.

 If the ALTO Server does not define any properties for an entity, then the server MAY omit that entity from the response.

 ### Relationship to Network Maps

-An Internet address domain MAY be associated with an ALTO network map resource.
+(YRY: not fully clear) An Internet address domain MAY be associated with an ALTO network map resource.
 Logically, there is a map of Internet address entities to property values for each network map defined by the ALTO server, plus an additional property map for Internet address entities which are not associated with a network map.
 So, if there are n network maps, the server can provide n+1 maps of Internet address entities to property values.
 These maps are separate from each other.
 The prefixes in the property map do not have to correspond to the prefixes defining the network map's PIDs.
 For example, the property map for a network map MAY assign properties to `ipv4:192.0.2.0/24` even if that prefix is not associated with any PID in the network map.

 ## PID Domain {#pid-domain}